 Zendaya in Roberto Cavalli Fall/Winter 2000

 With many theorizing that Zendaya was attempting to emulate each of Spider-Man’s greatest villains during the Spider-Man: No Way Home press tour, her incredibly avant-garde vintage piece for the Ballon d’Or ceremony was thought to have represented Dr. Octopus.
 Zendaya’s Fall/Winter 2000 Roberto Cavalli gown put an artful twist on the classic column LBD.

-Attending the 21st Annual BET Awards this summer, Zendaya paid tribute to nonother than Queen Bey herself.
-Clad in a royal purple chiffon cut-out gown with lime green and fuchsia accents from Donatella Versace’s Spring/Summer 2003 presentation, the frock was previously worn by Beyoncé during her 2003 Crazy in Love performance at the very same Awards ceremony in 2003.
+Attending the 21st Annual BET Awards, Zendaya paid tribute to none other than Queen Bey herself.
+Clad in a royal purple chiffon cutout gown with lime green and fuchsia accents from Versace’s Spring/Summer 2003 presentation, the frock was previously worn by Beyoncé during her 2003 Crazy in Love performance at the very same awards ceremony in 2003.

 Zendaya in Yves Saint Laurent Haute Couture 1982

 For Essence‘s 2021 Black Women in Hollywood Awards, Zendaya and Roach rightfully paid tribute to the acclaimed businesswoman and creator of the Ebony Fashion Fair, Eunice W. Johnson.
 Previously owned by the pioneering woman, Roach pulled this vintage Yves Saint Laurent silk periwinkle puff-sleeve two-piece gown from the brand’s 1982 Haute Couture collection from his personal archive.